How EquiAmi training aids work.

 Changes to delivery/P&P

-Owing to increased postal charges and the lack of tracking by Royal Mail we will now be using ADS overnight delivery service for parcels of two or more items.
+Owing to increased postal charges and the lack of tracking by Royal Mail we will now be using ADS overnight delivery service for all parcels.
 This will require that you give a delivery address where the parcel can be signed or clear instructions otherwise but it is proving to be a totally reliable, quick and fully tracked service and we are very pleased with it.
 Delivery charges have had to increase slightly but at least your parcel will be delivered promptly and we will know where it is.
 We reserve the right to use Royal Mail recorded delivery for some Scotland, N. Ireland, Channel Island and other off-shore destinations.

 We've had a great weekend for new endorsements.
 They've come from several different people both here and abroad.
 They're on our facebook page - timeline.
 You can go and see them here: